SandwichMan5/suika3/README.md

 We are planning our first stable release `Suika3 26.07.0` on July 1 2026.

-The program has been already implemented, and currently we are working on sample games and documentation alongwith debugging to complete the stable release.
+The program has been already implemented, and currently we are working on sample games and documentation along with debugging to complete the stable release.

 **Our current status is:**